phoenix-artistrys/phoenix-artistrys-website/README.md

-# Phoenix Artistry's backup
+# Phoenix Artistrys Official Website

-Backup repo for Phoenix Artistry's site
+## Created by Aidan Yip using React + Vite and the Netlify API

+### Commissioned by Phoenix Artistrys